Chevron says Australia state approves Wheatstone LNG

 "We look forward to a timely environmental approval from the Federal government," Chevron said.

-Chevron is seeking approval for a 25 million tons a year liquefied natural gas (LNG) and domestic gas plant, along with associated offshore infrastructure.
+Chevron is seeking approval for a 25 million tonnes a year liquefied natural gas (LNG) and domestic gas plant, along with associated offshore infrastructure.